SouthWest Transit

-Now known as SouthWest Transit, the agency continues to be the public transit agency for Chaska, Chanhassen, and Eden Prairie, as well as Carver.
-They currently offer service to and from Downtown Minneapolis, the University of Minnesota, Normandale Community College and Best Buy Headquarters.
+Now known as SouthWest Transit, the agency continues to be the public transit agency for Chaska, Chanhassen, and Eden Prairie, as well as Carver and Victoria.
+It currently offers fixed route service to and from the southwest Minneapolis suburbs, downtown Minneapolis, the University of Minnesota.
+In addition to fixed route services, SouthWest Transit offers microtransit services (SouthWest Prime) for communities in its service area, as well as special event services to events around the Twin Cities such as sports games, concerts, the state fair, and other highly attended events.

 Service

 In addition to their regular service, SouthWest Transit also offers a number of seasonal services, including State Fair, Twins Express, Vikings Express, Gophers Express, Summer Adventures, select concerts, and more.

-SouthWest Transit also operates an on-demand service, SW Prime.
-This service operates in the cities of Carver, Chanhassen, Chaska, Eden Prairie, and Victoria.
-Other regional transit providers provide similar services with the Metropolitan Council's Transit Link, Maple Grove Transit's My Ride, MVTA's Connect, Plymouth Metrolink's Click-And-Ride, and Metro Transit's microtransit pilot Metro Transit micro.

-SouthWest Transit offered a dial-a-ride transit service in the 1990s that required riders to book a trip by phone several days in advance.
-The service had high rates of trip cancellations and customers no-showing.
-SW Prime was launched in July 2015 and allowed customers to book a ride by phone or via a smartphone app.
-The service was initially offered Monday through Friday, but it has since expanded to Saturdays as well.
-The service was expanded to medical rides in 2019.
-Some service is offered to select areas of Shakopee and I-494 strip.
-Prior to the COVID-19 pandemic, around 500 SW Prime rides were served a day.
-Ridership lowered during the pandemic and in January 2021 was roughly 50% of pre-pandemic ridership, but by June 2022 ridership was 94% of pre-pandemic numbers.
-SW Prime ridership rebounded faster than SouthWest Transit express ridership.

 In 2004 SouthWest Transit was named Transit Agency of the Year by the American Public Transit Association.

 During the COVID-19 pandemic, SouthWest Transit initially laid off 50% of its drivers but has since struggled to re-staff its workforce like transit agencies across the nation.